-On April 4, 2012, the Company and Thomas W. Mortensen entered into an Employment Agreement (the "Mortensen Employment Agreement" and, together with the Keown Employment Agreement and Wahba Employment Agreement, the "Employment Agreements"), pursuant to which Mr. Mortensen will serve as Senior Vice President of Route Sales effective April 1, 2012.
-Pursuant to the Mortensen Employment Agreement, Mr. Mortensen's initial annual base salary will be \$250,000.
-Mr. Mortensen will be entitled to participate in the Incentive Plan, with a target award equal to fifty percent (50%) of his base annual salary, prorated for fiscal 2012 based on the date of his promotion.
-Mr. Mortensen will be entitled to all benefits and perquisites provided by the Company to its senior executives, including paid days off, group health insurance, life insurance, 401(k) plan, employee stock ownership plan, cell phone, Company credit card, expense reimbursement and an automobile allowance.
-Pursuant to the Mortensen Employment Agreement, in fiscal 2012 Mr. Mortensen was granted the equity awards shown in the table above under the heading "Grants of Plan-Based Awards."
+On April 4, 2012, the Company and Thomas W. Mortensen entered into an Employment Agreement (the "Mortensen Employment Agreement" and, together with the Keown Employment Agreement and Nelson Employment Agreement, the "Employment Agreements"), pursuant to which Mr. Mortensen serves as Senior Vice President of Route Sales.
+Pursuant to the Mortensen Employment Agreement, Mr. Mortensen's initial annual base salary was \$250,000, increased to \$256,250 effective October 1, 2012.
+Mr. Mortensen is entitled to participate in the Incentive Plan, with a target award equal to fifty percent (50%) of his base annual salary.
+Mr. Mortensen is entitled to all benefits and perquisites provided by the Company to its senior executives, including paid days off, group health insurance, life insurance, 401(k) plan, ESOP, cell phone, Company credit card, Company gas card, expense reimbursement and an automobile allowance.